jungleistx/wolt_delivery_calculator/README.md

 > ```bash
 > python3 -m pip install -r requirements.txt
 > ```
-> - This will ensure all the necessary tools are up-to-date
+> - This will ensure all the necessary tools are up-to-date.
->
-> :warning: in case of ```pip: command not found```,
-> follow these instructions: https://pip.pypa.io/en/stable/installation/ :warning:

 ## Usage
 ### 1. Write in terminal: :pencil2: